elliottrt/testpy/README.md

 ## Usage

-`./test.py <program command> <test case or test case directory> [options]`
+`./test.py <program command> <one ore more test cases or test case directories> [options]`

 ## Quickstart

 `./test.py sh tests`

 Will run the shell scripts in tests.
-These call test.py on the example-tests to ensure they work as expected.
+These call test.py on the example-tests to verify they work as expected.

 ## Options